rodmcnew/RcmUser/README.md

 This module wraps resources in a root schema and provides data mappers for storage of roles and rules.
 This module also provides a service, controller plug-in and view helper for isAllowed (rcmUserIsAllowed for plug-in and helper)

+This module also creates some ACL resources that are used to allow access to APIs and Views provided in this Module.

+ProviderId:
+- RcmUser

+Resources and Privileges:
+- rcmuser

+ - rcmuser-user-administration
+  - read
+  - update
+  - create
+  - delete
+  - update_credentials

+ - rcmuser-acl-administration
+  - read
+  - update
+  - create
+  - delete

 Requirements
 ------------